MZ1387/ReactNative_Manager/README.md

 # ReactNative_Manager

-An application to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress.
+An application to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress, Picker.

 ## Technologies Used